Victims of crime

 The Victim's Code for Scotland

 This leaflet does not refer to the Victim's Code for Scotland.
 The Code sets out the rights that victims of crime have, how to exercise those rights and where to get help or advice.
-The Code can be found at www.mygov.scot where it is also available in other languages.
+The Code can be found on the mygov.scot website where it is also available in other languages.